jdamon91/jdamon91/README.md

 ![Blue Futuristic Technology Linkedln Banner (1)](https://user-images.githubusercontent.com/67440753/196847426-24dc47e1-fc89-4653-9328-7b14f8e5dd30.png)

-<p>I am a full-stack software engineer specializing in mobile app development.
-I have been developing mobile and web apps using React Native, React, Node, and a number of backend API technologies such as MongoDB, Firebase, MySQL and more.
+<p>As a highly skilled full-stack software engineer with a focus on mobile app development, I specialize in creating dynamic and innovative software solutions that exceed client expectations.
+With expertise in React Native, React, Typescript, Node, and a wide range of backend API technologies such as MongoDB, Firebase, MySQL, and GraphQL, I have a proven track record of delivering robust and scalable applications that meet business objectives.

-I am currently working with two professional teams as a full-stack engineer.
-I’m hands-on in all stages of the software development cycle, from planning and design to testing and deployment.
-No two days are the same for me; my tasks may involve analyzing algorithms, altering code, fixing bugs, brainstorming ideas, or integrating new systems.
+Currently, I am working with three professional teams as a full-stack engineer.
+From planning and design to testing and deployment, I am involved in all stages of the software development cycle.
+My day-to-day responsibilities may involve analyzing algorithms, debugging code, brainstorming new ideas, or integrating new systems.
+As a result, I am constantly challenged to learn new skills and stay up-to-date with emerging trends and technologies.

-Something that I love about software development is the opportunity to work with people from a wide range of disciplines.
-The software development lifecycle involves working with so many different people and departments and, as a people person and someone who loves to build new relationships, it’s great to be able to come together with other professionals who are striving towards the same goal.
+What I love most about software development is the opportunity to collaborate with people from diverse backgrounds and disciplines.
+The software development lifecycle requires close collaboration between different teams and departments, and as a natural people person, I thrive in this environment.
+Whether it's working with designers to create an intuitive user interface or collaborating with data scientists to develop complex algorithms, I enjoy building new relationships and working towards a common goal.

-Always looking to connect with tech enthusiasts who are just as obsessed with coding as I am! 🤓</p>
+If you're a tech enthusiast who shares my passion for coding and innovation, I'd love to connect with you!
+Let's explore new ideas and push the boundaries of what's possible in software development.</p>

 ## My Portfolio